 What got me was if you played the video to the end, they had a free ticket offer—you just had to respond to the email they had sent earlier … By placing the offer at the end, only those who watched the video all the way through would learn about the offer.
 A really cool way to grab attention.

-Andrew Davis, best-selling author and keynote speaker, recently pointed out that most video testimonials are pretty dry.
+Andrew Davis, best-selling author and keynote speaker, has pointed out that most video testimonials are pretty dry.
 They’re usually just a lot of talking heads, with nervous customers babbling on about all the reasons why they like some marketing brand.
+They don’t feel authentic.

 But there’s also a different type of video testimonial—one that actually tells the complete customer story.
 And although these can be harder to produce, they can also serve up a different type of indirect lead generation for your business.

 As an example, Andrew suggests watching this video on YouTube that recently went viral: Vance’s Incredible 365-day Transformation.
-The video currently has over 31 million views and 50,000 comments on YouTube.
+The video now has over 100 million views and 120,000 comments on YouTube.

 Instead, Vance mentions throughout the video the diet and exercise program he is using to lose weight.
 The references start out subtle, but eventually become a main focus of the video.
 Andrew calls this an “implied CTA” that generates leads by inspiring viewers to take the next step.